GIGAMOLE/QuatroGrade/README.md

 ![](/media/preview-loop.gif)

 Features:
-- Multi color, or the default 4 corners color gradient `View`.
+- Multi color, or the default 4 corners color gradient `QuatroGradeView`.
 - Changing the orientation of the gradients for better look.
 - Gradient colors dynamic change and animation support.
 - XML and programmatic setup.